UniExeterRSE/intro-version-control/setup.md

 ### Mac OS

 We recommend installing Git through the
 *Xcode Command Line Tools*.
-This is a collection of software, including Git, that is useful for developing code on MacOS.
+This is a collection of software, curated by Apple, that is useful for developing code on MacOS; Git is one of the programs included.
 Daniel Kehoe has
 <a href="https://mac.install.guide/commandlinetools/index.html" target="_blank" rel="external noreferrer">a very good guide</a>
 on the Xcode Command Line Tools.
 Daniel's guide recommends installing the
 <a href="https://brew.sh/" target="_blank" rel="external noreferrer">Homebrew</a>
-package manager at the same time as the Xcode Command Line Tools, however this is not required for installing Git, so we instead recommend following his instructions that avoid installing Homebrew as well,
+package manager at the same time as the Xcode Command Line Tools, however this is not required for installing Git, so we instead recommend following
-<a href="https://mac.install.guide/commandlinetools/4.html" target="_blank" rel="external noreferrer">Install Xcode Command Line Tools Directly</a>.
+<a href="https://mac.install.guide/commandlinetools/4.html" target="_blank" rel="external noreferrer"> the version of his instructions that avoids installing Homebrew</a>.

 ### Linux